-When a parent recognises that a teenager needs help, they’re more likely to get it.
-The majority of mental health difficulties start before the age of 24, and we know that parents are one of the first places that young people turn to for support and information.
+When a parent or carer recognises that a teenager needs help, they’re more likely to get it.
+The majority of mental health difficulties start during adolescence, and we know that young people will often turn to their family and caregivers for support and information.

-Online peer support, providing a safe and supportive environment for parents to discuss the issues that are on their mind
+Parents and carers can join our free online community to receive peer support from our moderators and other parents who’ve been there before.
+This anonymous service provides a safe and supportive environment for parents to discuss the issues that are on their mind.

 The aim of ReachOut Parents is to help parents to: